tkcranny/Cosc3000_Project1/data_vis/static/presentation/slides.md

     - No course plan.
     - Two separate faculties to liaise with.

-- Interesting and relevant data-set to me.
+- Significant and relevant data-set to me.

+Note:
-Note: Faculties seem happy to say "let the other faculty" handle it
+- Faculties happy to direct yo to the other faculty.

 ---